Musk officially closes Twitter deal: reports

 One of the most high-profile changes Musk has indicated he would take is allowing former President Trump back on the platform.

 Trump was permanently banned from Twitter after posts he made about the Jan.
 6 riot at the Capital last year were deemed to incite violence.
-Musk has said he disagrees with that decision, and could give Trump access to his account that lets him reach a wider audience ahead of a potential 2024 run.
+Musk has said he disagrees with that decision, and could give Trump access to his account, which lets him reach a wider audience ahead of a potential 2024 run.

 Trump has said he would not return to Twitter, preferring to stay on his own Truth Social, but observers have cast doubt on the idea that he could turn down such a large audience.